florentphilippe/MindTime/README.md

 **Be careful !** The software will create automatic files to store your data in the same folder...

 ## Version
 It is in V.1.1 .
 The next step will be to allow more flexibility for the user to modify and organize his events.

 ## Help
-If you do know java, just go on an fork the project !
+If you do know java, just go on and fork the project !
 I'm a very young coder, sorry for the mess in the sources and I'll be very glad if you can help me as far as you can.

 ## License